CiscoTestAutomation/genie/docs/health/health_design/design.rst

 Design
 ======

 `pyATS Health Check` is highly flexible and extendable.
-One of the biggest advantage is, leveraging Quick Trigger(Blitz) style YAML format.
+One of the biggest advantage is, leveraging Blitz style YAML format.
 Whatever can be possible in pyATS Health Check as long as it's supported/implemented with Blitz way.

 Develop testcase(trigger-datafile) with Blitz and develop pyATS Health Check yaml with same way!
 It's very straight forward and very quick to start pyATS Health Check!

 .. note::

-     See the detail of Quick Trigger (Blitz) `Quick Trigger (Blitz) <https://pubhub.devnetcloud.com/media/pyats-development-guide/docs/writeblitz/writeblitz.html>`_
+     See the detail of `Blitz <https://pubhub.devnetcloud.com/media/pyats-development-guide/docs/writeblitz/writeblitz.html>`_

 pyATS Health Check yaml
 -----------------------